A Portfolio Choice Problem Under Risk Capacity Constraint: Applications to optimal retirement portfolio

 \subsection{Implications}

-In this section, we explain several implications of our model.
+In this section, we explain several implications to the retirement portfolio from our results.

-First, the retiree needs to invest in the stock market since the all-safe strategy is too conservative to sustain the spending given longevity risk.
-Second, we demonstrate that the risk capacity constraint captures the retiree's living standard risk, and the optimal portfolio under the risk capacity constraint is a reasonable retirement strategy.
+{\em First}, the retiree needs to invest in the stock market since the all-safe strategy is too conservative to sustain the spending given longevity risk.
+Indeed, Vanguard (2018), among others, suggests that investing after retirement is both necessary and vital. {\em Second}, we demonstrate that the risk capacity constraint captures the retiree's living standard risk, and the optimal portfolio under the risk capacity constraint is a reasonable retirement strategy.
 Specifically, if the retirement portfolio value is not high enough, the retiree should invest some money in the stock market to increase the growth rate.
-However, when the portfolio value is high enough, the retiree implements a ``contingent constant-dollar amount strategy" by only placing $L$ dollar of the portfolio in the stock market as long as the portfolio value is higher than $W^*$.
-Third, under the risk capacity constraint, the higher the portfolio value, the smaller percentage of the wealth in the stock market.
-The portfolio can reduce the living standard risk because its return is asymptotically independent of the stock market for a high level of the portfolio value.
-Fourth, the risk-capacity constraint and the leverage constraint yield different investment strategies.
-By implementing a leverage constraint, the generating retirement portfolio is perfectly correlated to the stock market, so the retiree faces a substantial market risk.
-These properties are illustrated in Figure 2 and Figure 3.
+However, when the portfolio value is high enough, the retiree implements a ``contingent constant-dollar amount strategy" by only placing $L$ dollar of the portfolio in the stock market as long as the portfolio value is higher than $W^*$. {\em Third}, under the risk capacity constraint, the higher the portfolio value, the smaller the wealth in the stock market.
+As a result, the portfolio can reduce the living standard risk because its return is asymptotically independent of the stock market for a high level of portfolio value. {\em Fourth}, the risk capacity constraint and the leverage constraint yield different investment strategies.
+The generating retirement portfolio is perfectly correlated to the stock market by implementing a leverage constraint, so the retiree faces a substantial market risk. {\em Finally}, these features are robust regardless of the retiree focuses on consumption (Problem (A)) or the inheritance wealth to her heirs (Problem (B)).
+In interpreting this optimal strategy and saving policy, the number $W^*$ is crucial.
+Given its unique feature in the investment strategy, this number measures the expected lump sum of the spending in the retirement period.